Learn How to Calculate Lead Conversion Rate to Measure ROI

 • Improve calls to action (CTAs)

-Calculating your lead conversion rate is deceptively simple, although you’ll need to select an appropriate formula.
+Calculating your lead conversion rate is deceptively simple, but you’ll need to select an appropriate conversion rate formula.

 Here are the three main ways to calculate conversion rate: